COVID-19 Open-Source Digital Toolkit

 Prevention and Containment

-Disclaimer: These tools are not endorsed by UNDP, or the UNDP Global Centre and we do not provide any technical support in their implementation.
+Disclaimer: These tools are not endorsed by UNDP, or the UNDP Global Centre and we do not commit to providing any technical support in their implementation.
 We make them available here to support governments in their life-saving work and to accelerate their response to tackling COVID-19.
 Ahead of implementation, we strongly encourage all governments to conduct all necessary due diligence and to ensure that the technologies are deployed in an accountable and transparent manner.
 Although COVID-19 demands a quick response, it should not be at the expense of the rights of citizens.